code4romania/website-factory/help/content/school/en/04-Content/12-test.md

 content fits well on all types of devices.
 For this, access your website’s URL from a laptop, on all available browsers, a tablet and at least a mobile device with Android or iOS.
-Check every page of your website, the donation page, the contact page and test all the forms, if you have any.
+Check every page of your website, the contact page and test all the forms, if you have any.

 ### Test any integration with third party systems